🐾 Ab wann ist ein Hund alt — und wie kannst du deinen Vierbeiner in jedem Lebensabschnitt wirklich gut begleiten?

 from 6–7 years

 Bakku was 14.
-A very old age for a medium-sized dog – and he carried it with dignity almost to the end.
+A very old age for a medium-sized dog - and he bore it with dignity almost to the end.
 Poor eyesight, poor hearing, but he knew exactly who was where.
 And he protected Grandma.
 Until his last breath.

 What really changes in an older dog's body:

-The joints
+The Joints

-Liver and kidneys
+Liver and Kidneys

-— K.G. — Labrador Retriever Lilly ⭐⭐⭐⭐⭐
+— K.G. — Labrador bitch Lilly ⭐⭐⭐⭐⭐

 Digestion